parikshitpagare/smart-home-automation-rtos/README.md

 #### Automatic Mode

 - Automated switching of fan and light based on temperature monitored by DHT11 sensor and light intensity measured by LDR (Light Dependent Resistor) respectively is implemented.
+- The fan automatically turns on when the temperature crosses threshold value of 33°C and turns off when it falls below the threshold.
+- Based on the lighting conditions in the room sensed by LDR, the bulb turns on automatically when light intensity falls below certain threshold and vice versa.

 #### Off Mode

-- Everything can be switched off at once when not required.
+- Everything can be switched off at once with one button on the app when leaving the room.

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/80714882/234115221-09de22eb-a5c0-47e3-819a-6b6720899b08.png" width="80%" height="80%">